matveynator/chicha-isotope-map/README.md

 This project was conceived to grant people a clear and immediate understanding of radiation safety in the very places they inhabit—where they reside, labor, cultivate the land, and draw water.

 The Chicha Isotope Map finds its roots in the field research of [Dmitry Ignatenko](https://www.youtube.com/@MrDrimogemon) and has been profoundly shaped by the insights of Rob Oudendijk and the [Safecast community](https://safecast.org).
+Alexander K made significant programming algorithm contributions - thank you very much Alexander K!
 We extend our sincere appreciation to [Safecast](https://simplemap.safecast.org), [AtomFast](https://atomfast.net), [Radiacode](https://radiacode.com), [DoseMap](https://dosemap.org), and the many contributors to open dosimetry whose efforts made this possible.

 Should this work serve to safeguard even a single living being, its purpose shall be fully justified.